People are boycotting Costco for requiring shoppers to wear masks in stores — and it reveals the frightening misconceptions that still exist about the pandemic

 - Starting May 4, Costco shoppers will be required to wear face coverings in stores.

-- Following the announcement of the new policy, angry Costco shoppers took to social media to voice their frustrations, some calling for a boycott of the warehouse chain.
+- After the announcement of the new policy, angry Costco shoppers voiced their frustrations on social media, some calling for a boycott of the warehouse chain.

 - Some view the policy as an annoyance, saying that masks are not proven to help prevent the spread of the virus.

-- The CDC recommends that people wear face coverings in public settings in order to slow the spread of the coronavirus.
+- The CDC recommends that people wear face coverings in public settings to slow the spread of the coronavirus.

 - “We know some members may find this inconvenient or objectionable, but under the circumstances we believe the added safety is worth any inconvenience,” Costco CEO Craig Jelinek wrote in a public message on the company’s website.